-The matters required under section 153C (d) of the Act to be included in a plan are as follows:

-- (a) a description of the hazards to human health or the environment associated with the activity to which the licence relates (the relevant activity), - (b) the likelihood of any such hazards occurring, including details of any conditions or events that could, or would, increase that likelihood, - (c) details of the pre-emptive action to be taken to minimise or prevent any risk of harm to human health or the environment arising out of the relevant activity, - (d) an inventory of potential pollutants on the premises or used in carrying out the relevant activity, - (e) the maximum quantity of any pollutant that is likely to be stored or held at particular locations (including underground tanks) at or on the premises to which the licence relates, - (f) a description of the safety equipment or other devices that are used to minimise the risks to human health or the environment and to contain or control a pollution incident, - (g) the names, positions and 24-hour contact details of those key individuals who: - (i) are responsible for activating the plan, and - (ii) are authorised to notify relevant authorities under section 148 of the Act, and - (iii) are responsible for managing the response to a pollution incident, - (h) the contact details of each relevant authority referred to in section 148 of the Act, - (i) details of the mechanisms for providing early warnings and regular updates to the owners and occupiers of premises in the vicinity of the premises to which the licence relates or where the scheduled activity is carried on, - (j) the arrangements for minimising the risk of harm to any persons who are on the premises or who are present where the scheduled activity is being carried on, - (k) a detailed map (or set of maps) showing the location of the premises to which the licence relates, the surrounding area that is likely to be affected by a pollution incident, the location of potential pollutants on the premises and the location of any stormwater drains on the premises, - (I) a detailed description of how any identified risk of harm to human health will be reduced, including (as a minimum) by means of early warnings, updates and the action to be taken during or immediately after a pollution incident to reduce that risk, - (m) the nature and objectives of any staff training program in relation to the plan, - (n) the dates on which the plan has been tested and the name of the person who carried out the test, - (o) the dates on which the plan is updated, and - (p) the manner in which the plan is to be tested and maintained.
+For the Act, section 153C(d), the following matters must be included in a PIRM plan- (a) a description of the hazards to human health or the environment associated with the activity to which the licence relates (the relevant activity),

+(b) the likelihood of the hazards occurring, including details of conditions or events that could, or would, increase the likelihood,

+(c) details of the pre-emptive action to be taken to minimise or prevent a risk of harm to human health or the environment arising out of the relevant activity,

+(d) an inventory of potential pollutants on the premises or used in carrying out the relevant activity,

+(e) the maximum quantity of a pollutant likely to be stored or held at particular locations, including underground tanks, at or on the premises to which the licence relates,

+(f) a description of the safety equipment or other devices used to minimise the risks to human health or the environment and to contain or control a pollution incident,

+(g) the names, positions and 24-hour contact details of individuals who-

+(i) are responsible for activating the PIRM plan, and

+(ii) are authorised to notify relevant authorities under the Act, section 148, and

+(iii) are responsible for managing the response to a pollution incident,

+(h) the contact details of each relevant authority referred to in the Act, section 148,

+(i) details of the mechanisms for providing early warnings and regular updates to the owners and occupiers of premises near the premises to which the licence relates or where the scheduled activity is carried on,

+(j) the arrangements for minimising the risk of harm to persons who are on the premises or who are present where the scheduled activity is being carried on,

+(k) a detailed map, or set of maps, showing the location of the premises to which the licence relates, the surrounding area likely to be affected by a pollution incident, the location of potential pollutants on the premises and the location of stormwater drains on the premises,

+(I) a detailed description of how an identified risk of harm to human health will be reduced, including, as a minimum, by early warnings, updates and the action to be taken during or immediately after a pollution incident to reduce the risk,

+(m) the nature and objectives of a staff training program in relation to the PIRM plan,

+(n) the dates on which the PIRM plan has been tested and the name of the person who carried out the test,

+- (o) the dates on which the PIRM plan is updated, - (p) the way in which the PIRM plan must be tested and maintained.

 Elf Farm Supplies has prepared this PIRMP in accordance with the above conditions and in concurrence with the Preparation of Pollution Incident Management Plans Guidelines issued by the Environment Protection Authority in March 2012.
-It has reviewed the PIRMP in accordance with the updated Pollution Incident Response Management Plans Guideline issued by the Environment Protection Authority in March 2020.
+It has reviewed the PIRMP in accordance with the updated Pollution Incident Response Management Plans Guideline issued by the Environment Protection Authority in March 2020, and updated again in September 2022.

-4 DESCRIPTION AND LIKELIHOOD OF HAZARDS
+DESCRIPTION AND LIKELIHOOD OF HAZARDS

-In accordance with Clause 98C (1) (a) and (b) of the Protection of the Environment Operations (General)Regulation 2009, this section of the PIRMP details:
+In accordance with Clause 72 (a) and (b) of the Protection of the Environment Operations (General) Regulation 2022, this section of the PIRMP details: